MouseLand/suite2p/README.md

-        'connected': True, # whether or not to keep ROIs fully connected (set to 0 for dendrites) 'nbinned': 5000, # max number of binned frames for cell detection 'max_iterations': 20, # maximum number of iterations to do cell detection 'smooth_masks': 1, # whether to smooth masks in the final pass of cell detection 'threshold_scaling': 5., # adjust the automatically determined threshold by this scalar multiplier 'max_overlap': 0.75, # cells with more overlap than this get removed during triage, before refinement 'high_pass': 100, # running mean subtraction with window of size 'high_pass' (use low values for 1P)
+        'connected': True, # whether or not to keep ROIs fully connected (set to 0 for dendrites) 'nbinned': 5000, # max number of binned frames for cell detection 'max_iterations': 20, # maximum number of iterations to do cell detection 'threshold_scaling': 5., # adjust the automatically determined threshold by this scalar multiplier 'max_overlap': 0.75, # cells with more overlap than this get removed during triage, before refinement 'high_pass': 100, # running mean subtraction with window of size 'high_pass' (use low values for 1P)